radicle-dev/old.radicle.xyz/content/docs/what-is-radicle.rst

 What is Radicle?
 ================

-Radicle is a new stack for code collaboration, that includes a few simple utilities we've created for this initial release to demonstrate the core functionality.
+Radicle is a new stack for code collaboration, which includes a few simple utilities we've created for this first release to demonstrate the core functionality.
 Think of Radicle as a Github or Gitlab alternative—though you can also combine Radicle with these services if you're not ready to switch over entirely.

-Instead of being hosted by Github's servers, or hosted on servers that you yourself manage and deploy, issues, patches (i.e. pull-requests/merge-requests) and optionally repos are distributed via IPFS.
-To use it, you don't need to rely on centralized services, nor go through the trouble of self-hosting.
+Rather than being hosted on Github's cloud infrastructure, or a server that you manage and deploy yourself, issues, patches (i.e. pull-requests/merge-requests) and optionally repos are all distributed via IPFS.
+To use Radicle, you don't need to rely on centralized services, nor do you have to go through the trouble of self-hosting.

 When you initialize or check out a Radicle project, Radicle stores the project id in the repository's git config.
 When you run commands like ``rad issue`` or